Resolution Methods

 • One thing the judge is most unlikely to consider is the position of the general boundary shown on Land Registry's title plans for the parties' respective properties.
 To understand why, you need only read the Joint Statement made by Land Registry and Ordnance Survey.

 • The legal boundary by paper title is the obvious starting point for any boundary dispute trial.
-It is the job of the expert witness to interpret the original title deeds onto the ground so as to provide a professional (not legal) opinion as to its position.
+It is the job of the expert witness to interpret the original title deeds onto the ground so as to provide an expert (not legal) opinion as to its position.

 • In an attempt to uncover the original vendor's intentions some judges will admit extrinsic evidence, such as contemporary documents (maps, planning drawings, photographs and aerial photographs).